 Paul doesn’t give us a chance to catch our breath.
 Right after instructing us to be living sacrifices, he hits us withdo not conform any longer to the pattern of this world.
 (J. B. Phillips paraphrases it, "Don’t let the world squeeze you into its mold.").

 That’s Jennifer’s problem.
-She figures that Christ is in her life, so it’s his problem to keep her safe from sin.
-But in Colossians 3:5 and 8, Paul makes it clear that being set apart from sin is partially our responsibility:
+She figures that Christ is in her life, so it’s His problem to keep her safe from sin.
+But in Colossians 3:5 and 8, Paul makes it clear that best set apart from sin is partially our responsibility:

 Put to death, therefore, whatever belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry.